Tripartite System of education in England, Wales and Northern Ireland: Implementation

 Grammar schools received the lion's share of the money, reinforcing their image as the best part of the system, and places in grammar schools were highly sought after.
-Around 25% of children went to a grammar school, although there was a severe regional imbalance, with many more grammar school places available in the South than in the North, and with fewer places available for girls.
+Around 25% of children went to a grammar school, although there was a severe regional imbalance, with several more grammar school places available in the South than in the North, and with fewer places available for girls.
 This was partly the result of a historical neglect of education in the north of England, which the tripartite system did much to correct.
 Nevertheless, in 1963 there were grammar school places for 33% of the children in Wales and only 22% of children in the Eastern region.

 Secondary modern schools were correspondingly neglected, giving them the appearance of being 'sink schools'.
 Although explicitly not presented as such, the secondary modern was widely perceived as the bottom tier of the tripartite system.
 They suffered from underinvestment and poor reputations, in spite of educating around 70% of the UK's school children.
 The Newsom Report of 1963, looking at the education of average and below average children, found that secondary moderns in slum areas of London left fifteen-year-olds sitting on primary school furniture and faced teachers changing as often as once a term.

 Existing beliefs about education and the failure to develop the technical schools led to the grammar schools being perceived as superior to the alternatives.
-The system failed to take into account the public perception of the different tiers.
-Whilst officially no tier was seen as better than the other, it was a generally held belief amongst the general public that the grammar schools were the best schools available, and entry into the other two types was considered a "failure".
+The system failed to take into account the public perception of the different types of school.
+Whilst officially no type was seen as better than the other, it was a generally held belief amongst the general public that the grammar schools were the best schools available, and entry into the other two was considered a "failure".